ClarenceJoyIlagan/Movie_MCU-Dataset_GROUP8/README.md

 <details>
   <summary>Math Functions</summary>
   Math Function generally refers to a category of mathematical functions and operations that can be performed in mathematical calculations within Excel and similar programs.
-For this part, SUM function, AVERAGE function, MIN & MAC function, ROUND Function, and TRUNC function will be shown.
+For this part, SUM function, AVERAGE function, MIN & MAX function, ROUND Function, and TRUNC function will be shown.
 <br>
   <details>
     <summary>SUM Function</summary>